President – Tara Healey

 Ben Rubin is co-founder and CEO of 10% Happier and has been an IMS yogi since 2013.
 He has more than 15 years of experience as a tech entrepreneur, and is excited to be combining his work with a passion for training the mind.
 Ben serves on the Development Committee.

 Sharon Salzberg, a co-founder of IMS and BCBS, has practiced meditation since 1971 and has been teaching worldwide since 1974.
-She is an IMS guiding teacher and author of Real Love: The Art of Mindful Connection and other publications.
+She is an IMS guiding teacher and author of Real Change: Mindfulness To Heal Ourselves and the World and other publications.

 Greg Scharf, an IMS guiding teacher, has practiced with Western and Asian teachers in the Theravada tradition since 1992, and has been teaching residential retreats since 2007, including the annual Three-Month Retreat at IMS.
 Greg’s love of nature and the outdoors deeply informs both his practice and teaching.